Australian Share Market

 • See more details about Bull Market "T" in the public area, or in the Toolbox Member's Area.

-• The index then fell 14% from point "U" to make a new Correction, then covered to the same highs at point "U2", then promptly fell 21% to point "V", heralding another "bear market".
+• The index then fell 15% from point "U" to make a new Correction, then recovered to the same highs at point "U2" making two attempts to move higher, but then fell 21% to point "V", resulting in another bear market (a fall of more than 20%).
 See details in the Toolbox Members Area.

 For more detail and comment about each of these bear market periods, see the Members Area of Brainy's Share Market Toolbox.